MostAwesomeDude/construct/docs/misc.rst

     Can only be used between Struct Sequence FocusedSeq Union, although they can be used interchangably, for example Struct can embed fields from a Sequence.

-    EmbeddedBitStruct and Lazy* are not currently supported (yet to be resolved).

 >>> outer = Struct(
 ...
 Embedded(Struct(
 ...         "data" / Bytes(4),